 Mice poop can cause diseases such as hantavirus and salmonella, so if your child eats mouse poop, it’s best to seek medical advice right away.
 Encouraging your baby to drink extra water can also help minimize the likelihood that your little one will get sick.

 If you have wild mice in your home, you need to contact a pest control agency to help eliminate the problem.
-If you have a pet mouse, you should keep it away from small children.
+If you have a pet mouse, keep it away from small children.

 Is it normal for babies to eat their boogers?

 Since babies and toddlers love to put things in their mouth, we know poop isn’t the only unpleasant thing they might eat.
 It’s pretty common for babies and toddlers to eat their boogers.
 In most cases, there’s little risk to this nasty habit, although you may want to gently remind your child not to pick their nose (or eat their snot.)
 Some studies have shown there may be benefits to children eating their boogers, but there’s more evidence that frequent nose-picking can cause problems such as a staph infection in rare cases.